ahartloper/rlmtp/protocols/readme.md

 The specimen_description file is optional, it's purpose is to keep a record the specimen properties, testing personnel, testing machine, PID parameters, etc.,.

+Notes:
-The format of this file is not line specific, the order of lines below is only recommended.
+- The format of this file is not line specific, the order of lines below is only recommended.
-The first entry in each line is a specific keyword, and the entries given in brackets are the associated values.
+- The first entry in each line is a specific keyword, and the entries given in brackets are the associated values.
-Only the keywords in the list below are recognized, any other keywords will not be parsed when processing the file.
+- Only the keywords in the list below are recognized, any other keywords will not be parsed when processing the file.
-Empty lines are allowed, and will be ignored.
+- Empty lines are allowed, and will be ignored.
+- The file should be comma delimited.
+- Please do not edit the file in Excel (e.g., use Notepad++).
+- Remove the "[]" when entering the values (e.g., `[grade]` should be `S355`, not `[S355]`)

 File format: